 But then Veronica Hastings had gotten sick.
 Stage IV breast cancer.
 She had kept visiting until the chemotherapy made her too weak to get out of bed.

-They had said goodbye and hugged longer than another other visit.
-Mother and daughter knew that his would be the last visit.
+They had said goodbye and hugged longer than any other visit.
+Mother and daughter knew that this would be the last visit.

 "I'm so sorry, Mom."
 Spencer cried hot tears for the first time in years.
 From the moment she had confessed, and every day in Muncy, she had not cried, no matter how hard things had gotten.
 She had sacrificed so much and mother had ended up paying for it.